Apply to sit the registration assessment in 2019 using the registration assessment application form.

 These are the only forms of identification we will accept on the day.
 Please make sure that your identity document is valid on the day of the assessment.
-If you do not have either of these please contact the customer contact centre.
+If you do not have either of these please contact our exam team at firstname.lastname@example.org.

 If your name on your application, or with which you want to register, is different from the one on your identity document, you must let us know by completing a change of details form.

 Requesting a reasonable adjustment for the registration assessment